 Hunter E. Craig

 Hunter E. Craig is president of Hunter E. Craig Company, a residential, commercial and industrial property investment company.
 Since 1991, Mr. Craig has been a principal real estate broker with Georgetown Real Estate.
-Mr. Craig is a current member of the Board of Visitors of the University of Virginia.
-He has served on the board of directors of the Hovey S. Dabney Foundation for Elders.
+Mr. Craig has served as a member of the Board of Visitors of the University of Virginia and on the board of directors of the Hovey S. Dabney Foundation for Elders.
 He was a member of the board of directors of Virginia Blood Services from 2002 until 2005.
 Mr. Craig served as a member of the board of directors of RF&P Corporation, a real estate company, from 1994 to 1996.
 In addition, Mr. Craig served on the board of directors of the University of Virginia Foundation from 1995 to 2003.
 He was a member of the Commonwealth of Virginia State Water Control Board from 1995 to 2003, and served as its chairman from 2001 to 2003.
 He formerly served as vice chairman of the Virginia Retirement System Investment Advisory Committee.
 Mr. Craig is involved in various additional business activities and civic organizations in the Charlottesville area.
 Mr. Craig received a B.A. degree in Economics from Hampden-Sydney College in 1984.
 As a lifelong resident of Charlottesville and a co-founder of the Bank, Mr. Craig provides a deep knowledge of local business conditions and has extensive community contacts.

 William D. Dittmar, Jr., Chairman of the Board